 Psyche glared at her.
 “Of course not!
 Blow the charges now before it gets too close!”

 Brokkr nodded, his hands already connecting the last fuse to the output terminal.
 With a final glance to Psyche he turned a key, moved his hand across and thumbed a red switch.

 A dull rumble was heard, followed by a tremor that shook the ground.
-Shrieks and frantic rustles filled the forest as unseen creatures bolted in fear.
-A faint staccato of cracking concrete drifted upon the breeze.
+Wild shrieks and frantic rustles filled the forest as unseen creatures bolted in fear.
+The faint staccato of cracking concrete drifted on the breeze.
 With a sudden ear-deafening groan, the centre of the dam collapsed in an avalanche of rubble.
-The lake poured through the breach with an almighty roar, sending clouds of spray high into the air.
+The waters of the lake poured through the breach with an almighty roar, sending clouds of spray high into the air.
 Psyche smiled at the result of their sabotage.
 A rainbow shimmered above the shattered remains of the dam.

 “That’s rather pretty,” she remarked.
 “Don’t you think?”

 “I’m sure Malingee’s minions would have preferred a different gift this Christmas,” said Brokkr, grinning.
 “We should go before whoever was in that truck sees us.”

 The approaching vehicle had stopped.
 A tall figure stood by the open door, calmly taking in the scene of destruction.
 Psyche came to Fafnir’s side and followed his gaze.
 There were not many women with red hair who made a habit of driving into the forest alone.